WarnerJaworsk/real-estate-main/README.md

 - Insurance
 - Number of Beds
 - Number of Baths
-- Sqft
+- Square Feet
 - Year Built
 - Lot Size
-- Basement
+- Does it have a basement?
-- popular
+- Located in a popular area?
-- recession
+- Was it sold during a recession?
 - Property Age
-- Property Type
+- Property Type (Bunglow or Condo)

 ## Technologies Used